 Voila!
 A delicious and completely comforting vegan banana bread!
 Pretty simple, right?

 This vegan chocolate chip banana bread delivers the good fuzzies every time.
 It's a simple-to-make recipe full of comforting and familiar flavours.
 Enjoy, x.

 Tips to Making the Perfect Banana Bread

 Making the perfect banana bread is easy if you stick to a few basic tips.Use over-ripe bananas.
 Think "speckled" or even "blackened" 'nanas for the sweetest, most banana-y flavoured bread.

-Super Tip.
-You can also thaw frozen overripe bananas to use in your banana bread.
+Thaw frozen overripe bananas to use in your banana bread.